 Cox Pass trail in Oregon is an amazing destination for mountain bikers, with countless top-notch trails from the lush Cascade Mountain forests to the dry eastern deserts.
 Mountain bikers will love to explore these trails and check out bucket list destinations like Bend, and the Mckenzie River Trail, and Oakridge.
-But what else stands out about Cox pass trail in Oregon?
+But what else stands out about Cox Pass trail in Oregon?

-These trails are located in the mountains and hills of the Cascade Range, with wet old growth forests and tacky soil.
+These trails are located in the mountains and hills of the Cascade Range, with wet old-growth forests and tacky soil.
 Across the state in Oregon’s eastern plains, Bend is one of the best mountain biking destinations in the United States, with tons of ripping fast and fun trails to explore.
-In each of these areas there are trails for all different styles of mountain biking, from gnarly downhill riding to cross country epics.
+In each of these areas there are trails for all different styles of mountain biking, from gnarly downhill riding to cross-country epics.
 Let’s take a closer look.

-Cox Pass Trail in Oregon Overview
+Cox Pass Trail in Oregon: Overview

 The Fremont National Recreation Trail, also known as the Southern Oregon Intertie Trail, traverses most of the length of the Fremont National Forest from north to south.
 Within this area lies the Cox Pass trail.

-In the north, it begins at Yamsay Mountain and makes its way south over Hager Mountain and along Winter Rim to the Warner Mountains where it joins the Crane Mountain National Recreation Trail #161.
+In the north, it begins at Yamsay Mountain and makes its way south over Hager Mountain and along Winter Rim to the Warner Mountains, where it joins the Crane Mountain National Recreation Trail #161.
 From that junction, visitors can either continue north on the Fremont National Recreation Trail to Vee Lake or take the Crane Mountain National Recreation Trail #161 south to the California border and beyond.

 The Fremont National Recreation Trail #160 has three main segments: Fremont National Recreation Trail #160 Northern Segment, Fremont National Recreation Trail #160 Middle Segment, and Fremont National Recreation Trail #160 Southern Segment.

-The northern and middle segments pass near the towns of Silver Lake, Summer Lake, and Paisley, OR, and terminates near Lakeview, OR at Cox Pass.
+The northern and middle segments pass near the towns of Silver Lake, Summer Lake, and Paisley, OR, and terminate near Lakeview, OR at Cox Pass.
 The Southern segment is along the crest of the northern Warner Mountains.

 Local conditions vary widely across the seasons and segments.
 Due to forest fires and beetle-infected areas in past years, some segments near the Winter Ridge area may be hard to distinguish.
 Other segments are outstanding but very primitive.